-Before joining the Copyright Office in 2011, Temple served as senior counsel to the deputy attorney general of the United States, assisting with the formulation of U.S. Department of Justice policy on sensitive legal issues and helping to manage the department’s Task Force on Intellectual Property.
-She also spent several years in private practice at the Recording Industry Association of America and at the law firm Williams & Connolly, LLP.
+Before joining the Copyright Office, Temple served as senior counsel to the deputy attorney general of the United States, assisting with formulating U.S. Department of Justice policy on sensitive legal issues and helping to manage the department’s Task Force on Intellectual Property.
+She also spent several years at the Recording Industry Association of America and in private practice at the law firm Williams & Connolly, LLP.
 She began her legal career as a trial attorney for the U.S. Department of Justice Civil Division through its Honors Program and served as a law clerk to the Hon.
 Nathaniel R. Jones of the U.S. Court of Appeals for the Sixth Circuit.
 Temple earned a JD from Columbia University Law School, where she was senior editor of the Columbia Law Review and a Harlan Fiske Stone Scholar.
 She earned a BA in English from the University of Michigan.

 During her tenure as Register and Acting Register, Temple focused extensively on positioning the Office to meet the needs of a digital world.
 In May 2019, she launched a new strategic plan for 2019–2023, Copyright: The Engine of Free Expression, which emphasized modernizing information technology, optimizing business processes, promoting organizational change management, providing impartial legal and policy expertise, expanding education and engagement, and using data to support evidence-based decision-making.